rbuurma/rise-2017/Assignments/DRAFT_Rise_assignment_8_CS1_collab.md

 Are either of these corpora a perfect representation of the "real" archive of late-eighteenth and early-nineteenth-century fiction?
 Nope!
 But there's really no perfect representation, and there is a lot we can learn from this one.

-### How to run the CS21 "more distinctive words" program [fill this in]
+### How to run the CS21 "more distinctive words" program [

-We will walk through the program in class so that you have a basic idea of how it implements the “most distinctive word” calculation.
-[Rich, can you add a brief explanation or  narrative version of the pseudocode?]
+We will walk through the program with Professor Wicentowski in class next week so that you have a basic idea of how it implements the “most distinctive word” calculation.

 We will be running this program - written in the programming language Python - from the command line via your Terminal (on Mac) or PowerShell (on PC).
 The command line is simply a different tool for viewing and interacting with the files and programs on your computer.
 You have already completed a tutorial teaching you the basics of how to navigate your file structure and run programs from the command line.